pmiguelpinto90/ShiftDisplay/README.md

   `time`: is the time in milliseconds for the value to be shown on the display;
   has to be >= 10;
   optional; if not defined, the value is shown for a single iteration;
-  exact time showing will be an aproximation.
+  exact time showing will be an under aproximation.

 * __show()__
   * sd.show(value, time)